 Black America Since MLK: And Still I Rise

-On Tuesday, November 1st the Charles H. Wright Museum of African American History hosted a panel discussion for Black America Since MLK: And Still I Rise.
+The Charles H. Wright Museum of African American History hosted a panel discussion on the program.

 - Dr. Agustin Arbulu, Executive Director of the Michigan Department of Civil Rights